 Find the Default Username and Password

 Before resetting your router to its default settings, you should first try using the default username and password to log in.
-You’ll need these anyway if you plan on resetting the router to its factory default settings.
-There are several ways to find this information:
+It’s possible that they were never changed in the first place.
+And since resetting the router resets all of its settings, it’s worth trying those default credentials first.
+Besides, you’ll need them anyway if you end up resetting the router to its factory default settings.

-- Read your router’s manual.
-Different models of routers — even ones from the same manufacturer — often have different username and password combinations.
+- Read your router’s manual: Different models of routers — even ones from the same manufacturer — often have different username and password combinations.
 To locate the default username and password for the router, look in its manual.
-(If you’ve lost the manual, you can often find it by searching for your router’s model number and “manual” on Google.
-Or just search for your router’s model and “default password”.)
+If you’ve lost the manual, you can often find it by searching for your router’s model number and “manual” on Google.
+Or just search for your router’s model and “default password.”

-- Try a common username and password combination.
-Many routers use the password “admin” (don’t type the quotes) and a blank username, a blank password and “admin” as the username, or “admin” as both the password and username.
-You can find a fairly comprehensive list of default usernames and passwords for various routers on RouterPasswords.com.
+- Try a common username and password combination: By default, many routers use a blank username and the password “admin” (don’t type the quotes), the username “admin” and a blank password, or “admin” as both the username and password.

-Reset the Router to Factory Defaults
+Reset the Router to Factory Default Settings

 First, look at the back (or perhaps the bottom) of the router.
 You’ll see a special button labeled Reset.
 This button is often located in a depressed hole, known as a “pinhole,” so you can’t accidentally press it.